 Often, an enabling technology can have a substantive impact on niche markets.
 These technologies come from industries outside the niche market, so make sure you are connected to technologists from other industries.
 Work to keep your technology network as broad as possible.

 Especially competitors from tangential industries, as they often seem to come out of nowhere.

-of new investment and compare and plot the year to year growth.
-By projecting the rate of growth in this ROI, you can make a rough estimate of when the ROI will be enough to justify the investment and plan for the upcoming cash burn.
+of new investment and compare and plot the year-to-year growth.
+By projecting the growth rate in this ROI, you can make a rough estimate of when the ROI will be enough to justify the investment and plan for the upcoming cash burn.

 This can usually be done with excess capacity in the organization and can save months of the development schedule.
 This will also force a discussion about how the industry needs are changing and how this change affects the product’s requirements.